Current Team

 Jewel Abbate

-for her Ph.D. work, Jewel is investigating how rapidly rotating, planetary core convection differs when driven by compositional forcing (using high Prandtl number fluids) versus thermal forcing (using low Prandtl number liquid gallium).
-To characterize her experimental convective flows, she will use of an array of diagnostic methods including thermometry, laser and acoustic Doppler velocimetry, and particle image velocimetry.
+For her Ph.D. work, Jewel is investigating how rapidly rotating, planetary core convection differs when driven by compositional forcing (using high Prandtl number fluids) versus thermal forcing (using low Prandtl number liquid gallium).
+To characterize her experimental convective flows, she will use of an array of diagnostic methods, including thermometry, laser and acoustic Doppler velocimetry, and particle image velocimetry.

 jewel.abbate@gmail.com